cxsquared/portfolio-v3/src/pages/tutorials/creating-a-visual-novel-in-unity/index.md

 }
 ```

 Now let’s look at the second function that can be called from ParseLine() which is CreateButtons().
 This function will create the buttons that the player can click to make a decision.
 To do this we use a for loop which just says run this code as long as i is less than options.Length which is how many options the player will have.
 We then use Unity’s Instantiate() function to create a new GameObject.
 This is similar to dragging a GameObject into the Scene or Hierarchy.
-Then we have to get the Button component and ChioceButton Script off of the button GameObject.
+Then we have to get the Button component and ChoiceButton Script off of the button GameObject.
 We use the ChoiceButton Script to set the Text of the button and to set the option of the button so the button knows what to do when it is clicked.
 And we tell the button the DialogueManager created it by setting cb.box to “this”.
 The word “this” just means a reference to the current Script DialogueManger in this case.
 We then make the button a child of whatever GameObject the DialogueManager is connected to.
 In this case that means the Panel that is part of the Canvas.
 Then we set the location and scale based on the Panel GameObject.
 And finally we add the button to the buttons list to keep track of it.

 ```csharp
 void CreateButtons() {